nomannaq/tradingview-discord-binance-bot/README.md

 - `SHORT BTCUSDT`: Place a short (sell) order on BTCUSDT.
 - `PRICE`: Fetch the current price of BTC.
 - `QUANTITY`: Check the maximum quantity available for trading.
-- `CLOSE1`: Close a long position.
+- `CLOSE1 BTCUSDT`: Close a long position.
-- `CLOSE2`: Close a short position.
+- `CLOSE2 BTCUSDT`: Close a short position.

 ---